mariakritharidou/Data-Analysis/README.md

 * Following, we build a machine learning model in order to predict if a client will have a paid subscription-based plan

   or a standard one.

+* Next, we group users based on their most descriptive characteristics.

+* Finally, we define enganged vs unengaged users and make a churn prediction.